Create a working chat client with Python.

 pip install PySide2

-It's called PySide2
+It's called PySide2 for historical reasons:

 PySide were the first official Python bindings, released in